 Arbitrage trading means taking advantage of price differences for the same asset across different markets.

-This trading strategy does not require technical or fundamental analysis and is implemented when an asset is traded at different prices across two or more markets.
+This trading strategy doesnot require technical or fundamental analysis and is implemented when an asset is traded at different prices across two or more markets.

 Arbitrage helps improve market efficiency by enabling traders to equalize asset prices between markets through their actions.

 Successful arbitrage requires high execution speed, precision, and consideration of transaction costs.
+In the Learning arbitrage article on the Investopedia website, this type of trading is fully explained.

 How arbitrage works?